fac/serverless-tools/README.md

 Once your PR is merged, the RubyGem and Container version will be pushed to the Github Container Registry

 The Github Actions Workflow that published the gem will push a tag for the new version to the repo.
-An new draft release will automatically be created a few minutes later.
+A new draft release will automatically be created a few minutes later.
 To publish it:
 1. Open [the gem's list of releases](https://github.com/fac/serverless-tools/releases).
 1. Click on **Draft a new release**
 1. In the **Choose a tag** dropdown, select the tag for the gem version you just released